pahakia/knysa/README.md

       a. knysa_open: execution will be resumed when page finishes loading.
       b. knysa_evaluate: same as synchronous version (sandboxed) except execution is suspended until window.callPhantom is called as in Usage above.
+      c. knysa_click: click triggers navigation, execution will be resumed when response page finishes loading.
+      d. knysa_fill: fill and submit form, execution will be resumed when response page finishes loading
-      c. sleep: milliseconds.  execution will be resumed after the sleep. synchronous ones:
+      e. sleep: milliseconds.  execution will be resumed after the sleep. synchronous ones:
       a. getID: return the kflow ID
       b. evaludate: phantomjs evaludate (sandboxed)